OmniVLA: Physically-Grounded Multimodal VLA with Unified Multi-Sensor Perception for Robotic Manipulation: Evaluation

-\heading{Evaluation metrics and baselines.} We evaluate model performance using task success rates computed over 25 independent trials per task, complemented by task scores: 0.5 score for choosing the right item to interact with, 0.5 score for performing the correct manipulation, \eg, picking up and placing in the container, opening up the box, removing the coverings.
-For baselines, we compare our approach against (1) \textbf{VLA-RGB}: VLA models with standard RGB input only for training and inference, (2) \textbf{VLA-RAW}: VLA models with raw sensor data/images input for training and inference.
+\heading{Evaluation metrics and baselines.} We evaluate model performance using task success rates \majorEdit{computed over 25 independent trials per task with random object placement}, complemented by task scores: 0.5 score for choosing the right item to interact with, 0.5 score for performing the correct manipulation, \eg, picking up and placing in the container, opening up the box, \majorEdit{and} removing the coverings.
+For baselines, we compare our approach against \majorEdit{the following ablation baselines:} (1) \textbf{VLA-RGB} \majorEdit{(modality ablation)}: VLA models with standard RGB input only for training and inference, without our architecture changes. \majorEdit{Since we use SmolVLA as the backbone, this baseline model is essentially a SmolVLA model fine-tuned on our task dataset.} (2) \textbf{VLA-RAW} \majorEdit{(representation ablation)}: VLA models with raw sensor data/images for training and inference input.
 It uses the same model architecture as \name{}, but skips the segmentation and overlay step for the sensor data processing.
-Note that we still apply beamforming for VLA-RAW model mmWave and acoustic sensor input to have a strong baseline.
+Note that we still apply beamforming for the VLA-RAW model mmWave and acoustic sensor input to have a strong baseline.